lucas-j-k/blog-source/source/contact/index.md

 ---
-title: Contact
+title: Contact Me
-seo_title: Get in touch | Lucas-J-K
+seo_title: Get in touch | Web developer and designer | Norfolk
-description: Get in touch | Lucas-J-K
+description: Fill in the contact form to get in touch
 date: 2018-02-07 21:22:20
 slug: contact
 ---